 The declaration of the COVID-19 pandemic and the subsequent lockdown regulations turned the world upside down.
 Humanity was forced to live life from the four walls of their homes.
 The voluntary but essential isolation expectedly took a toll on the global economy and livelihoods.

 Children were barred from going to school.
-Workplaces, supermarkets, fitness centers, religious centers, and every point of human interaction and survival was shut down.
-Even a core necessity like healthcare centers was no longer easily accessible.
+Workplaces, supermarkets, fitness centres, religious centres, and every point of human interaction and survival was shut down.
+Even a core necessity like healthcare centres was no longer easily accessible.
 Nothing provided solace but the comfort of the home.